Personal tax planning in 2024/2025

 Entering the 2024/25 tax year, taking a proactive stance on personal finance management has become increasingly crucial.

-Navigating the complexities of income tax, evaluating investment opportunities, or planning for the future requires a solid understanding of the UK tax system.
-Our guide to personal tax planning is designed with your needs in mind, providing clear and practical advice to assist you in optimizing your tax situation.
-The foundation of effective personal tax planning is a solid understanding of your tax obligations.
+Navigating the complexities of income tax, evaluating investment opportunities, or planning for the future requires an understanding of the UK tax system.
+Our guide to personal tax planning 2024/2025 is a good place to start.

 Income tax: Know your rates and allowances

-Income tax is charged on various forms of income, including wages, pensions and savings interest, but everyone is entitled to a personal allowance — the amount that can be earned before paying income tax.
-Be aware, that those earning above £100,000 have a reduced personal allowance.
+Income tax is charged on various forms of income, including wages, pensions and savings interest, but everyone is entitled to a personal allowance.
+It’s worth noting that those earning above £100,000 have a reduced personal allowance.

 For the 2024/25 tax year, this allowance remains at £12,570.
-Beyond this, tax bands are applied progressively, meaning the more you earn, the higher the rate of tax you will pay on your income over the allowance.
+Beyond this, tax bands are applied progressively.
+Therefore, the more you earn, the higher the rate of tax you will pay income over the allowance.

 - Basic rate (20%) applies to income over £12,570 up to £50,270.